kit-data-manager/fairdo-cookbook/src/pids/search.md

 ## Work Steps (Summary)

 As soon as the Typed PID Maker is configured to use the message broker, everything happens in the background.
-These steps show you how to visualize what happens hidden in the background, when using the testbed.
+These steps show you how to visualize what happens hidden in the background, when using the FAIR DO Lab.

-1. Configuration (not required if testbed is used)
+1. Configuration (not required if the Lab is used)
 2. Create some PIDs with record information
 3. Use the search index to search for PIDs

 ---

-## Step 1: Configuration (not required if testbed is used)
+## Step 1: Configuration (not required if the FAIR DO Lab is used)

-The testbed is pre-configured to fulfill this use case in the following ways:
+The FAIR DO Lab is pre-configured to fulfill this use case in the following ways:

 1. The Typed PID Maker is configured to send messages to a message broker if PIDs are created.
 In its `application.properties` configuration file, we need to configure the message broker and exchange:
     ```yaml